Things that Matter -- Identifying Interactions and IoT Device Types in Encrypted Matter Traffic: Discussion

-{\bf Responsible Disclosure.} We notified the \acrfull{csa} of our findings on October 24, 2025, providing the details of the conditions and extent to which information can be inferred from encrypted Matter traffic.
-In response, the \ac{csa} acknowledged our findings.
+{\bf Responsible Disclosure.} We notified our findings to the \acrfull{csa} on October 24, 2025.
+The \ac{csa} acknowledged our findings and their general validity.
 In their initial risk assessment, they categorized the threat described in this paper as {\em medium severity}, as payloads remain encrypted and attackers require access to the local network.
 However, the extent of information leakage that we demonstrated was beyond their expectations.
 Thus, the \ac{csa} expressed the willingness to consider implementing and providing support for ad-hoc mitigation strategies, such as controlled variability in packet sizes to reduce the impact of encrypted traffic analysis.

+{\bf Limitations.} Our dataset includes four device types from three manufacturers.
+Although this may represent a limited set of Matter device types, we verified the existence of the identified patterns with the official CHIP tool provided by Matter, running the official version of Matter 1.4.
+Thus, as also acknowledged by the \ac{csa}, our findings apply in general, beyond these devices.
+Due to the scope of this work, we conducted only limited investigation of device error responses.
+Nevertheless, we identified that \ac{rda} packets containing errors for single-attribute \ac{rra} requests can be regularly detected.
+This could pave the way for even more robust device detection.
+Finally, we consider an attacker with access to the WiFi and Thread MAC-layer keys.
+This choice aligns with relevant scientific literature on encrypted traffic analysis of application-layer protocols~\cite{erinola2023usenix},~\cite{xue2024_usenix}.

+{\bf Ethical Considerations.} All real-world data collected and analyzed for this research were collected in a controlled laboratory setup, with no harm and neither privacy breaches to people and end users.
+We also did not make any modifications to the Matter software and the involved devices that would cause breaking of the respective terms of usage.